Geina periscelidactylus

 Larval substrate: Vitis spp.* (Grape), Parthenocissus quinquemaculata (Virginia Creeper)

-Status in MA (automated assessment): Widespread, very common
+Status in MA (automated assessment): Fairly widespread, fairly common

 Status in N. America: Native